See notes about starting and stopping the Auto Check feature. The notes are at the bottom of this HELP page.

 The first line tells you what Round you are playing and who the active player is and whether they have just started their turn and are in "Draw" mode or whether they have already drawn and are now in "Play" mode where they will play cards from their hand onto their team's book stacks until they either meld or end their play by discarding.

 The 2nd line will be blank for the first round of a series.
 For the subsequent rounds it will show the Team scores at the start of the current round.
 The scores are not updated until the round ends (one of the players goes out).
 More information on scoring can be found at the bottom of this page.

 Next you will find a count of the closed books for each team showing the number of closed natural/clean books followed by the number of closed dirty/polluted books.
+If the Wild Books option is enabled, then the number of closed wild books will shown here as well.
 This count helps you identify whether or not you or an opposing team is in postion to go out.
 Books closed by an active player will immediately update the count FOR THAT PLAYER ONLY as they are closed.
 If the active player RESETS their hand, then the count is reset as well.
-Once the player either discards or melds the closed book count will updated for other players as they refresh their hands.
+Once the player either discards or melds the closed book count will updated for other players.